derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide200.md

 You will take on 2 personas during the workshop.
 The **Lead Developer Persona** will be responsible for configuring the parts of the automated build and deploy process that involve details about the application itself.
 The **DevOps Engineer Persona** will configure the parts of the automation involving the Kubernetes infrastructure.
 To containerize and automate the building and deploying of this application you will make use of Wercker Pipelines, Oracle Container Registry, and Oracle Container Engine.

 During this lab, you will take on the **DevOps Engineer Persona**.
-You will create a Kubernetes cluster and deploy your twitter feed microservice and the product catalog application.
-You'll also create both internal and external facing services in Kubernetes to expose only some of your application's entry points to the internet.
+You will provision a Kubernetes cluster and all of the infrastructure that it requires using Terraform.
+Terraform will provision the Virtual Cloud Network, Load Balancers, Kubernetes Master and Worker instances, and etcd instance required to support your cluster.

 **_To log issues_**, click here to go to the [GitHub oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.